daspec/daspec-js-npm/README.md

     	"output-dir": "daspec-output"
     }

+For a list of supported options, see the [DaSpec Command Usage Page](lib/usage.txt).
+Each command line argument corresponds to the configuration key of the same name, just without the `--` prefix.

-Add a NPM test script using daspec to __package.json__, pointing to your config file
+Add a NPM test script using `daspec` to `package.json`, pointing to your config file:

     "scripts": {
       "test": "daspec --config config-path.json"
     },

-Alternatively, save the config file as __daspec.json__ in your project root, and you won't have to supply the __--config__ argument.
-Now run
+Alternatively, save the config file as `daspec.json` in your project root, and you won't have to supply the `--config` argument.
+Now run:

     npm test

-and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, __daspec-output__).
+and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, `daspec-output`).

 For en example, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.

 ## Continuous integration